 Willoughby on the Wolds Parish Council needs you!

-Willoughby on the Wolds parish council currently has vacancies and would love to hear from you if you are interested in joining us.
+Willoughby on the Wolds parish council currently has a vacancy and would love to hear from you if you are interested in joining us.

-Below you can find out more about what being a councillor involves; if you’re interested, send us an email to email@example.com giving us a few details of where you live and what you can offer the council.
-Alternatively, contact the chairman, Andy Edyvean on firstname.lastname@example.org We look forward to meeting you!
+Below you can find out more about what being a councillor involves; for a chat about what’s involved, contact the chairman, Andy Edyvean on firstname.lastname@example.org We look forward to meeting you!

 What do local councils do?